Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Skipped drawing rally point line when undeploying a factory.
 - Tint effects are now correctly applied to SHP vehicles and all types of aircraft as well as building animations regardless of their position.
 - Iron Curtained / Force Shielded objects now always use the correct tint color.
+- Objects in invalid map coordinates are no longer used for starting view and AI base center calculations.

 ## Fixes / interactions with other extensions

 - All forms of type conversion (including Ares') now correctly update `OpenTopped` state of passengers in transport that is converted.